Student Status Examiner Associate

 - Verify electronic credit card payments on cashiering report following proper UW System and UW-Parkside cash handling procedures.
 Review all checks and money orders for proper amount, signature, and date stamp.
 Prepare daily deposit for the Cashier's Office, copy checks and supervise delivery to the Cashier.

-- Compose, process and send written correspondence to students.
+- Compose, process, and send written correspondence to students as appropriate.

 - Ensure high quality of customer service through all interactions including responding to emails, written correspondence or phone calls in a timely manner.

 - Create and maintain documentation of policies, processes and procedures for specific position.

 - Provide guidance, training, training documentation and assistance to all team members.